This page relates to the 2024–27 National Land Transport Programme.

 Responsibility for immediate responses/actions to ensure public safety and restore vital access rests with the approved organisation or NZTA (for its own activities).

-All applications for emergency works consideration and approval must apply for funding approval within a reasonable timeframe for response works.
-We recommend that within 6 weeks for approved organisations or within 4 weeks for NZTA (for its own activities), an application for funding approval of response works must be entered into TIO.
+All applications for emergency works consideration and approval must be submitted for funding approval within a reasonable timeframe for response works.
+We require approved organisations to submit an application for funding in TIO for response works within 6 weeks of the event, and within 4 weeks for NZTA (for its own activities).
 There is no time limit for an application for funding for recovery works, but recovery costs must not be incurred prior to obtaining funding approval.

 Emergency works funding guide for approved organisations